The Funding of State and Local Pensions: 2013-2017

 - An encouraging sign is that many sponsors appear to be paying a larger share of their annual required contribution.

-- There is slight improvement in 2013 at the top: 6 percent are 100 percent funded or better; 28 percent are more than 80 percent funded.
+- There is slight improvement in 2013 at the top: 6 percent of plans are 100 percent funded or better; 28 percent are more than 80 percent funded.

 - Going forward, the funded ratio is projected to gradually move above 80 percent, assuming expected stock market returns.